10 ways to pass on your wealth

 Having a will in place allows you to set out – in a legal document - what will happen to your finances and assets when you die.
 You might think everything will automatically go to your loved ones if you die without making a will.
 Sadly, that’s not always the case and dying without a will (also known as intestacy or dying intestate) can cause a number of problems for the family and loved ones you leave behind.

-Without a will in place, your money, property and possessions will be shared out according to the law instead of your own wishes.
+Our recent Family and Finances Report found that 41% of UK adults don’t have a will in place.
+Without a will, your money, property and possessions will be shared out according to the law instead of your own wishes.
 The courts will decide who benefits from your estate, regardless of your relationship with those people whilst you were alive.
 This could be very different to your wishes and could lead to potential disputes within families.

 For those who already have a will in place, it’s just as important to review it, if and when circumstances change.